School of Music

 Students in the jazz concentration will divide their 24 credit hours of applied music equally between classical applied studies and jazz applied studies by taking either a 2-credit or a 1-credit lesson in each area every semester.

-Students in the jazz concentration must satisfactorily complete a short recital in the junior year and full recital in the senior year.
-The junior recital should consist of 25 minutes of jazz repertoire, and the senior recital should consist of 25 minutes of jazz repertoire and 25 minutes of classical repertoire.
-The jazz repertoire shall demonstrate the student's skills at improvisation, composition, and arranging, and should be chosen under the guidance of their applied jazz instructor.
+For instrumental jazz students, the Junior Recital should consist of 25 minutes of jazz repertoire.
+The Senior Recital should consist of 25 minutes of jazz repertoire and 25 minutes of classical repertoire.
+The Senior Recital may be performed after the successful completion of both Jazz Jury Level 3 and Classical Jury Level 3.
+Recital jazz repertoire shall demonstrate the student's skills at improvisation, composition/arranging and their technical proficiency and musicianship.
+Programming for both recitals should be chosen under the guidance of their applied instructors.